August 9, 2010

 ● Strong bonds of friendship form when we trust Jesus to provide comfort to our grieving friends.

-● Strong bonds of friendship grow when we comfort our friends with the knowledge that we do not have to grieve like the Gentiles who have no hope; we know that our loved ones in Christ are with Him immediately after death, and we shall all receive new bodies at the Rapture.
+● Strong bonds of friendship grow when we comfort our friends with the knowledge that we do not have to grieve like the Gentiles who have no hope; we know that our loved ones in Christ are with Him immediately after death, and we shall all receive new bodies at the Clouds Resurrection.

 Application for Today

-Today, I want to comfort my friends with the Words of Jesus regarding death and resurrection.
+Today, I want to comfort my friends with the words of Jesus regarding death and resurrection.
 What will you use to comfort grieving friends today?